Call4Cloud | MMP-C | Autopilot | Device Preparation

 1.2 AIK

-And yet comes another change.
-In the past, the Microsoft AIK service checked out the device to identify the vendor by checking the issuer id of the Public EK certificate.
-With that information, it could create a query to the AIK service.
+And yet, there is another change.
+In the past, the Microsoft AIK service checked out the device to identify the vendor by checking the issuer ID of the Public EK certificate.
+That information could create a query for the AIK service.

-But that’s not all because the TPM Key/ Signing key that needs to sign the EkCert also has a device unique (available in the TPM) intermediate certificate (ODCA) which also needs to be signed.
+But that’s not all.
+The TPM Key/ Signing key that needs to sign the EkCert also has a device-unique (available in the TPM) intermediate certificate (ODCA) that also needs to be signed.

-But that signing key/Intermediate Certificate is chained up to the Intel Root CA, so to verify the certificate chain we also need to fetch that device’s unique ODCA Intermediate certificate that is inside the TPM.
+However, that signing key/Intermediate Certificate is chained up to the Intel Root CA, so to verify the certificate chain, we also need to fetch that device’s unique ODCA Intermediate certificate inside the TPM.

-We need to have the device’s unique ODCA intermediate certificate because it’s the signer of the EKCert.
-And another “big thingy”, We also need to have this certificate to make sure the right AIK URL can be built!!!
+We need the device’s unique ODCA intermediate certificate because it’s the signer of the EKCert.
+Another “big thingy” is that we also need this certificate to make sure the right AIK URL can be built!!!

 As an example: (intc-keyid-)ca712a9f875e48cde7bf657fb7262c703eff5fe2.cer